 On weekends, the whole city (including the roads, hotels, and restaurants) fills with people from Mexico City.
 This makes weekends more hectic, but also more fun.
 You can spend 1 or 2 days sightseeing pleasantly enough.
 If you've come on a day trip, you may not have time to make all the excursions listed below, but you'll have enough time to see the sights in town.
-Also notable is the traditional public market, or mercado, adjacent to the Cortez Palace.
+Also notable is the traditional mercado (public market) adjacent to the Cortez Palace.
 It's open daily from 10am to 10pm, and the colorful rows of stands are a lively place for testing your bargaining skills as you purchase pottery, silver jewelry, crystals, and other trinkets.
-Note that the Cuauhnahuac museum, a key attraction, is closed on Monday.
+Note that the Cuauhnahuac museum is closed on Monday.

-Catedral de la Asunción de María (Moments As you enter the church precincts and pass down the walk, try to imagine what life in Mexico was like in the old days.
-Construction on the church began in 1529, a mere 8 years after Cortez conquered Tenochtitlán (Mexico City) from the Aztec, and was completed in 1552.
+Catedral de la Asunción de María Comments Construction on the church began in 1529, a mere 8 years after Cortez conquered Tenochtitlán (Mexico City) from the Aztec, and was completed in 1552.
 The churchmen could hardly trust their safety to the tenuous allegiance of their new converts, so they built a fortress as a church.
 The skull and crossbones above the main door is a symbol of the Franciscan order, which had its monastery here.
 The monastery is still here, in fact, and open to the public; it's on the northwest corner of the church property.
 Also visible on the exterior walls of the main church are inlaid rocks, placed there in memory of the men who lost their lives during its construction.

-Once inside, wander through the various sanctuaries and the courtyard, and pay special attention to the impressive frescoes painted on the walls, in various states of restoration.
-The frescoes date to the 1500s and have a distinct Asian style.
+Once inside, wander through the sanctuaries and the courtyard, and pay special attention to the impressive frescoes painted on the walls, in various states of restoration.
+The frescoes date from the 1500s and have a distinct Asian style.